Quantalab/Xf-NPlants-2018/README.md

 ````
 i.e: type "results_train" to see the Confusion Matrix of trainning data set
 ````
 General setting (Data):

 ````
 dataset --> "train data"
 dataset_test --> "test data set"
 predictors --> "Inputs of each model
 ````
 Classification and machine learning algorithms:

 ````
 The basic parameter tunning for the support vector machine (SVM)
 fitControl --> "Base parameter tunning"
-tobj -->  "The generic function tunes hyperparameters of statistical methods using a grid search over supplied parameter ranges"
+tobj -->  "The generic function tunes hyperparameters of statistical methods using a specific grid"
 gg --> "gamma parameter needed for all kernels"
 cc --> "cost of constraints violation"
 fitControl --> "Base parameter tunning"